-I'm probably going to get at least a little flack for bringing this up, given the timing and the circumstances, but there's an interesting development in the aftermath of James Brown's death that I couldn't help noticing.
-I saw it yesterday, but didn't get a chance to post about it, but apparently, there's some question about Brown's marital status that's resulted in his wife being locked out of their home.
+I’m probably going to get at least a little flack for bringing this up, given the timing and the circumstances, but there’s an interesting development in the aftermath of James Brown’s death that I couldn’t help noticing.
+I saw it yesterday, but didn’t get a chance to post about it, but apparently, according to a car locksmith DC staff member, there’s some question about Brown’s marital status that’s resulted in his wife being locked out of their home and car.

 James Brown’s lawyer said Tuesday that the late singer and his partner were not legally married and that she was locked out of his South Carolina home for estate legal reasons.

 “It’s not a reflection on her as an individual,” lawyer Buddy Dallas told The Associated Press.
 “I have not even been in the house, nor will I until appropriate protocol is followed.”

 Brown’s partner, backup dancer Tomi Rae Hynie, was already married to a Texas man in 2001 when she married Brown, thus making her marriage to Brown null, Dallas said.
 He said Hynie later annulled the previous marriage, but she and Brown never remarried.